DanDevG/flexible-bootstrap-carousel/README.md

 Flexible Bootstrap Carousel plugin

 ##Introducing
+This plugin makes possible showing different numbers of entities in each item of your Bootstrap carousel depending on the browser's window width.
+The content of each entity might be either simple (an image, for example) or complicated (as a product description with several images, selectors of sizes, colors etc... in internet-store).
-This plugin makes possible showing different numbers of items in your Bootstrap carousel depending on the browser's window width.
-In fact it creates several columns in each item of a Bootstrap carousel.
-Then it is watching if the width of a browser window is changing and is adjusting number of columns in each item respectively to window's size (in this version of the plugin - from 1 through 3 columns).
+Actually the plugin creates several columns in each item of a Bootstrap carousel.
+Then it is watching if the width of a browser window is changing and is adjusting number of columns in each item respectively to window's size
+(in this version of the plugin - from 1 through 3 columns).
 To see the plugin in action visit this [showcase](http://flexcarousel.surge.sh)

 ##Dependencies